Courts Are Still Opened

 If the Defendant files an Answer and Counterclaim, you now have a contested divorce.
 If this occurs, it becomes very important to retain a competent and experienced lawyer who practices Nevada family law in order to protect your rights.

-Have you been unable to locate your spouse and want to file a divorce anyway?
+Have you been unable to locate your spouse and want to file a divorce in Nevada anyway?

 If you cannot locate your spouse, you may still obtain a divorce through a default process whereby the Defendant (your spouse) is served by publication.
 This involves attempted service on your spouse by a process server, at your spouse’s last-known address, followed by publication of the Summons in a newspaper.
 Once Publication (which goes on for five weeks) and a 21 calendar day wait after the last date of publication has ended, we can proceed by Default.